kschweig/ProjectOfflineRL/README.md

 ### Test the Agents

-Testing the agent is pretty simple, the agent is simply visualized for a single episode.
+Testing the agent by [test.py](./test.py) is pretty simple, the agent is just visualized for a single episode.
 Further, a coverage estimate for the state space can be done.
 Both is handled by the following parameters:

     --online            Use the online version of the agent